2007 Atlantic hurricane season: Hurricane Dean

-On August 11, a tropical wave moved off the west coast of Africa, and, encountering favorable conditions, quickly spawned Tropical Depression Four, roughly 520 mi west-southwest of Cape Verde.
+On August 11, a tropical wave moved off the west coast of Africa, and, encountering favorable conditions, quickly spawned Tropical Depression Four, roughly 520 mi west-southwest of Cabo Verde.
 The depression moved briskly westward, south of a deep layered ridge, and was upgraded to Tropical Storm Dean on August 14.
 The storm continued to strengthen overnight as it gained organization, and became the first hurricane of the season on August 16.
-On August 17 the eye of the hurricane passed into the Caribbean between the islands of Martinique and Saint Lucia as a Category 2 hurricane.
+Dean passed into the Caribbean on the following day between the islands of Martinique and Saint Lucia as a Category 2 hurricane.
+In the warm waters of the Caribbean, Dean rapidly strengthened into a Category 5 hurricane with 165 mi/h sustained winds.
+An eyewall replacement cycle weakened Dean, which then passed just south of Jamaica as a Category 4 hurricane on August 19.